digital-preservation/PRONOM_Research/Resources/drop-in.md

-On the last Thursday of the month 7am UK time:
+On the last Thursday of the month 7am UK time or 4pm Thursday (AEST):

 * 28/07/2022